ndlarsen/ndlarsen.github.io/_posts/2019-09-24-jekyll-part-2-generating-a-barebones-page.md

 ```
 jekyll new bitsAndPieces
 ```
-This will generate a folder named *bitsAndPieces* with content similar to the following:
+This will generate a folder named *bitsAndPieces* with contents similar to the following:
 ```
 bitsAndPieces:
 ├── _posts